NutriBullet Blenders Review & Guide

-If you’re looking to change your diet, the Magic Bullet can also function as a food processor as it can chop, dice, grate and grind items like coffee beans and onions to create different dishes like dips and pancakes.
+If you’re looking to change your diet, the Magic Bullet can also function as a food processor as it can chop, dice, grate and grind, giving you the ability to make anything from ground coffee to pancake batter.
 It is also said to blend and juice ingredients, offering more versatility than some of the other NutriBullet products.
 The fact the compact appliance is the lowest priced product from the brand might also make the Magic Bullet to Go an ideal option.

 Still unsure if a NutriBullet blender is the best choice for you?
 Find the ultimate blender by comparing a wide selection of brands with Canstar Blue’s customer satisfaction ratings via the link below.

-*Prices taken from Appliances Online, Kogan and Big W, correct as of June 2020.
+*Prices taken from Nutribullet, correct as of January, 2023.

 What do customers think about NutriBullet Blenders?

-In 2019, Australian customers gave NutriBullet 4 out of 5 stars for overall customer satisfaction for microwaves.
+In 2022, Australian customers gave NutriBullet 4 out of 5 stars for overall customer satisfaction for blenders.

 Meet our appliance experts

 Megan is Canstar Blue’s Home & Lifestyle Editor, leading the team that focuses on consumer products and services, ranging from supermarkets and groceries to home and personal appliances and retail stores.
 She interprets Canstar Blue’s bespoke research on the thousands of brands that we compare, rate and review, to help shoppers make better purchasing decisions.